-Table 15 also shows us that the majority of those who are supported by the YPS do sustain their tenancy which is a positive outcome.
-In relation to the outcome 'Tenancy not started'

-this would cover those instances where the YPS homelessness prevention team have carried out pre tenancy prep work with clients and often it is determined that a tenancy is not the best outcome for a client.
+Table 15 also shows that the majority of those who are supported by the YPS do sustain their tenancy which is a positive outcome.
+In relation to the outcome 'tenancy not started' this is where the YPS homelessness prevention team have carried out pre tenancy preparation work with clients and it is determined that a tenancy is not the best option for the client.